-If you are chasing a chill Sunday activity then head into the center of Merida, hire a bike and casually ride down the main boulevard which they close off from cars and open up to cyclists.
-It’s a big day for Mexican families and will have you feeling like a real local!
-Not to mention the traditional markets, food stalls and impromptu dancing adds to the atmosphere!
+If you are chasing a chilled Sunday activity then head into the center of Merida, hire a bike and casually ride down the main boulevard, which they close off for cars and open up to cyclists.
+Sunday is a big day for Mexican families and will have you feeling like a real local!
+Not to mention the traditional markets, food stalls and impromptu dancing that really adds to the atmosphere!

 5) Swim with whale sharks